raphaelswk/go-barber/gobarber-mobile/README.md

 # Install the dependencies
 $ yarn

-# Be sure the file 'src/services/api.ts' have the IP to your API
+# Make sure the file 'src/services/api.ts' has the IP to your API

 # If you are going to emulate with android, run this command
-# Be sure to have the emulator open
+# Make sure the emulator is running
 $ yarn android

 # If you are going to emulate with ios, run this command